-Whether you organize a 5k or ultramarathon, putting on an event is a complicated undertaking.
-From lining up your race supplies to securing your race permits and recruiting volunteers, there's so much to do.
+Whether you organize a 5K or an ultramarathon, putting on an event is a complicated undertaking.
+From lining up your race supplies to securing your race permits, recruiting volunteers and marketing your race, there's so much to do.

-That's why we put together the definitive race director checklist to help you keep on top of all your to-dos before, during and after the race.
-Starting with....
+That's why we put together a detailed race director checklist to help you keep on top of all your to-dos before, during and after race day.

 There are many factors to consider when picking a date and time for your race.
 Make sure you think about the following: